-We are pleased to invite you to Chicago, Illinois in July 2019 for the 56th annual meeting of the Animal Behavior Society and joint meeting with the Ethological Congress.
-We look forward to hosting you on our campus at the University of Illinois, Chicago (UIC), which is the largest University in the Chicago area.
-Chicago is an ideal location with easy access from across the country and around the world.
-There are two International airports in Chicago – O’Hare and Midway – collectively offering nonstop, affordable flights to many cities in the US and abroad.
+We are pleased to invite you to Knoxville, Tennessee, in late July and early August 2020 for the 57th annual meeting of the Animal Behavior Society.
+We look forward to hosting you on our campus at the University of Tennessee, Knoxville (UTK), the flagship campus of the University of Tennessee system.
+Knoxville is an ideal location for an ABS meeting, with easy access from across the country and around the world.
+Our local McGhee-Tyson Airport has connections to most major airports in the eastern half of the United States.

-Behaviour 2019 will be intellectually stimulating, as well as a fun time to meet old friends and make new ones.
-Please check this site regularly for updates and more details about the program, travel, accommodation, the closing banquet, and recommended pre- or post-conference sights-to-see.
-Registration will be opening early next year; be sure to register early to take advantage of the great early rates.
+ABS 2020 at UTK will be intellectually stimulating, as well as a fun time to meet old friends and make new ones.
+Please check this site regularly for updates and more details about the program, travel, accommodation, closing banquet, and recommended pre- or post-conference sights-to-see.
+Registration will be opening soon; be sure to register early to take advantage of the great early rates.

-We look forward to seeing you in Chicago in July 2019!
+We look forward to seeing you in Knoxville in July and August 2020!

 |Todd M. Freeberg

 UTK Local Host